andrebrener/crypto_predictor/README.md

 Crypto Prices is an application that uses Machine Learning models to predict cryptocurrency prices in BTC.

-By running the code, it will automatically extract, predict and send mail with the final recommendations.
+By running the code, it will automatically extract, predict and send mail with the final recommendations like this one:

 ![img](http://i.imgur.com/oRPiRW9.png)